surniaulula/wpsso-wc-metadata/readme.txt

 <!-- /about -->

-The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable product metadata with a simple checkbox, along with customizing the label and placeholder for different languages (aka WordPress locales).
+The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable each product metadata, along with customizing the label and placeholder values for different languages (aka WordPress locales).

-The product global identifier values (ie. MPN, ISBN, GTIN-14, GTIN-13 (EAN, GTIN-12 (UPC), GTIN-8, and GTIN) are searchable from both the front-end, and the back-end WooCommerce Products admin page.
+The product global identifier values (ie. MPN, ISBN, GTIN-14, GTIN-13, GTIN-12, GTIN-8, and GTIN) are searchable from both the front-end webpage, and the admin WooCommerce Products page.

 The WPSSO Product Metadata for WooCommerce SEO add-on provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth (aka length), width, height, weight, and additionalProperty fluid_volume values to the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) for Google Rich Results, Rich Snippets, and Structured Data.